SichangHe/CS304_group_project/project7/project7_report.md

 It reads the transformation matrix from `exp/triNa/final.mat` and uses them to initialize the feature space Maximum Likelihood Linear Regression (fMLLR) transforms.

-LDA and MLLT transforms are speaker-independent but fMLLR transforms are speaker- or utterance-specific. fMLLR's speaker adaptation process leads to a significant performance boost for ASR models.
+LDA (Linear Discriminant Analysis) and MLLT (Maximum Likelihood Linear Transform) are transformations that are not specific to individual speakers.
+They are applied generally to improve the performance of automatic speech recognition (ASR) models.
+On the other hand, fMLLR (Feature Maximum Likelihood Linear Regression) is a speaker- or utterance-specific transformation.

+fMLLR is a technique used to adapt ASR models to the characteristics of a particular speaker.
+It adjusts the GMM-based acoustic models to better match the speech characteristics of that specific speaker.
+By estimating a linear transformation of the form $ x \rightarrow Ax + b $, fMLLR maps speaker independent (SI) acoustic features of the speaker to speaker specific feautures (speaker adaptive, SA). fMLLR's speaker adaptation process leads to a significant performance boost for ASR models.

 After the decision tree building and GMM graph initialization like what `steps/train_lda_mllt.sh` does,